-A historian by training, Dr. Lynn’s research focuses on Korea and Japan, ranging in chronological coverage from the late-19th century to the present, and in subject matter from international relations to contemporary popular culture.
+Dr. Lynn’s research focuses on Korea and Japan, ranging in chronological coverage from the late-19th century to the present.
+Research areas include: (1) popular culture; (2) migration; (3) international relations; (4) political history; (5) business history; and (6) visual culture.
 He received his Ph.D. from Harvard University and his MA and BA from the University of British Columbia.
-He has recently been a visiting professor at Korea University, Seoul National University, and Kyushu University.

 Ordine bipolare: Le due Coree dal 1989 (Roma: EDT, 2009).
 Italian version of Bipolar Orders.

 Edited, Critical Readings on the Colonial Period of Korea, 1910-1945, 4 volumes (Leiden: Brill, 2012).